peterhoneyman/510k/README.md

 ---------------
+python predocr.py <Knumber> [outputOCRname]

+<summary>: mandatory pdf file to be processed.
+The file name should be the K-number, per FDA common practice.  i.e. K123456.pdf contains the summary for device K123456.

+[outputOCR] optional file to hold the output of the OCR process.
+If ommited, a filename with the K-number, appended with ".ocr.txt" will be generated.

+TODO:  Wrapping script to loop through all pdf files.

+*** DEPRECATED ***
 python predocr.py [summary] [predfile] [susfile]

 [summary]: The input file is the summary file in PDF format obtained from FDA 510k database.